10 Worst States For Retirees to Be Healthy

 Worst States For Retirees to Be Healthy

-Retirement life is all about a slower pace of life.
-Ideal retirement for some may be traveling the world or spending more time with children and grandchildren.
+Retirement life is all about a slower pace of life, and sometimes the ideal retirement might be traveling the world or spending more time with children and grandchildren.
 Or chasing hobbies such as music, gardening, cooking, playing golf, or fishing.
-And for some retirees, retirement life may simply be about relaxing and relishing the freedom.
+And for some retirees, retirement life may simply be about relaxing and relishing freedom.

-Whether a retiree should make the decision to settle by the beach, in the mountains, city area or wants to enjoy the rural life, determining where to retire can be as imperative as planning when to retire.
+Whether a retiree should make the decision to settle by the beach, in the mountains, in a city area, or wants to enjoy rural life, determining where to retire can be as imperative as planning when to retire.
+But if you’re one of the people who have health goals, we’re going to talk about the worst states for retirees to be healthy, so you should cross them off your list.

 1. California

-The Golden State – California may seem desirable for living, with full of on-the-go cities, stunning beaches, regal mountains, and a top-notch health care system, but all this comes with a very high price tag.
-The state of California is amongst the most expensive places to live in the country.
+The Golden State of California may seem desirable for living, full of on-the-go cities, stunning beaches, regal mountains, and a top-notch health care system, but all this comes with a very high price tag.
+The state of California is among the most expensive places to live in the country.

-Retirement life is mostly about a fixed income, where California has a very steep sales tax and to make it worse California fully taxes most forms of retirement income at high rates.
+Retirement life is mostly about a fixed income, and California has a very steep sales tax.
+To make matters worse, California fully taxes most forms of retirement income at high rates.

-Climate is another factor to consider for retirees.
-California experiences the world’s most varied and volatile climates, with more and more frequent droughts that lead to dry surroundings and high fire danger all year round.
+The climate is another factor to consider for retirees.
+California experiences the world’s most varied and volatile climate, with more and more frequent droughts that lead to dry surroundings and high fire danger all year round.
+So if you want to keep up with your health routine, the climate might put California on the list of the worst states for retirees.

 2. New Mexico

-New Mexico – The fifth-largest state by area in America, located on the Southwest border is home to some of the most breath-taking sceneries and the warmest and welcoming culture.
-Also, known as the land of enchantment.
+New Mexico, the fifth-largest state by area in America and located on the Southwest border, is home to some of the most breathtaking scenery and the warmest and most welcoming culture and is also known as the land of enchantment.

-But considering a retirement life in New Mexico is a bad idea, for reasons such as the state has one of the highest percentages of the residents living in dearth.
+But considering a retirement life in New Mexico is a bad idea (one of the worst states indeed) for reasons such as the fact that the state has one of the highest percentages of residents living in poverty.
 Secondly, it has the lowest income growth.

-Thirdly the lowest population is aged 25 and older and fourthly the worst factor is it has the highest crime rate.
-The last and most important factor to consider for retirees is the health factor.
-New Mexico is positioned in the bottom 1/3 of states in public health, which can excessively impact retirees.
+Thirdly, the lowest population is aged 25 and older, and fourthly, the worst factor is that it has the highest crime rate.
+The last and most important factor to consider for retirees is their health.
+New Mexico is positioned in the bottom 1/3 of states in terms of public health, which can excessively impact retirees.

 3. West Virginia

-Moreover, the population tends to suffer a lot of health issues which is obvious with the fact of having a poor healthcare system.
-These factors when highlighted, make West Virginia an unappealing state for a retirement destination with many retirees.
+Moreover, the population tends to suffer from a lot of health issues, which is obvious given the poor healthcare system.
+These factors, when highlighted, make West Virginia an unappealing state for a retirement destination with many retirees.

 4. Louisiana

-Call it the Pelican State, Creole State, or Sugar State – Louisiana is a southeastern U.S. state on the Gulf of Mexico.
-When it comes down to settling in Louisiana for your Golden Years of Life, Louisiana is very appealing with its low cost of living and activities, interesting for retirees such as visiting museums, and other cultural activities at low cost.
+Call it the Pelican State, Creole State, or Sugar State—Louisiana is a southeastern U.S. state on the Gulf of Mexico.
+When it comes down to settling in Louisiana for your Golden Years of Life, Louisiana is very appealing with its low cost of living and activities that are interesting for retirees, such as visiting museums and other cultural activities at a low cost.
 Furthermore, it has affordable housing and is a tax-friendly state for retirees.

-But all of the above-mentioned positive factors are outweighed when it comes to Louisiana’s extreme weather.
+But all of the above-mentioned positive factors are outweighed when it comes to Louisiana’s extreme weather, which actually makes it one of the worst states for retirees.

 5. Alaska

-Alaska is not the best state to retire, with its cold climate, with long and dark winter days, the state ranks as the worst climate in the country for retirees.
-The state is mostly quite rural with high rates of rape, drowning, and suicide per capita.
+Alaska is not the best state to retire (told you it’s one of the worst states for retirees who want to be healthy); with its cold climate and long and dark winter days, the state ranks as the worst climate in the country for retirees.
+The state is mostly quite rural, with high rates of rape, drowning, and suicide per capita.

 6. Connecticut